 The mandatory capstone research course, JUDAIC 890, requires a student to carry out a culminating research project in Jewish studies that reflects an interdisciplinary perspective.
 The product can be a dissertation chapter, a master’s thesis, or a substantive paper, and will normally be subject to approval by the student’s Judaic Studies advisor and by the Graduate Student Advisor.
 As part of JUDAIC 890, the student will present the work in at least one public forum, such as a lecture or brown-bag.
 (3 credits)

-Three additional graduate-level courses are required from among those offered by Frankel Center faculty affiliates.
-At least 1 of these must be in a field outside of the student’s primary department.
-Up to 6 of the 15 credit hours may include courses that are required for the student’s graduate or professional degree.
+Three (3) additional graduate-level courses are required from among those offered by Judaic Studies faculty.
+At least one of these must be in a field outside of the student’s primary department.
+Up to six (6) of the fifteen (15) credits may include courses that are required for the student’s graduate or professional degree.

 Students will be expected to have reading knowledge of at least one Jewish language.
 Proficiency will be measured via testing or the completion of language instruction through the 200-level (e.g., Yiddish 202, HJCS 202).
 These include Hebrew, Yiddish, Aramaic, Ladino, Judeo-Arabic, Judeo-Persian.
 Documentation of this status will be provided by Judaic Studies, and certified by the Judaic Studies Graduate Student Advisor.
 Credits earned from language instruction will not be applied to the certificate’s 15-credit requirement.